qm994/Django-RealEstate/README.md

 # Django-RealEstate
 A Django backend and React frontend: Real Estate Analysis Application

+# TODO:

+Configure the send email functionality and currently the send email not working!

 # Planning:
 (1)First version of app will use the fake data then after the version1 will be expecting to have the data scraped from Trulia site history data as the source.